sensiolabs/GotenbergBundle/docs/customization.rst

 -----------------

-If a template needs to link to a static asset (e.g. an image), this bundle provides an gotenberg_asset() Twig function to help generate that URL.
+If a template needs to link to a static asset (e.g. an image), this bundle provides an gotenberg_asset() Twig function to help generate that path.

-This function work as `asset() Twig function`_.
+This function work as `asset() Twig function`_ and fetch your assets in the public folder of your application If your files are in another folder, you can override the default value of ``asset_base_dir`` in your configuration file ``config/sensiolabs_gotenberg.yml``.
+The path provided can be relative as well as absolute.

 .. code-block:: html